foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 ## Removing a hook callback
 Sometimes it can be usefull (and not only good practice) to unregister a hook callback.
-> As a matter of fact, since the Hooks object keeps a reference to each instance of the callback function that was registered, it stands to reason that there cannot be any [**garbage collection**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#references).
+> As a matter of fact, since the Hooks object **keeps a reference** to each callback instance that was registered, it stands to reason that there cannot be any [**garbage collection**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management#references).
 {.is-warning}

 ie : If you've declared a hook in an Application instance, **closing said application will not free up the memory** for there is still a reference to it somewhere in the Hooks object (and the app instance will still respond to it's calls after being closed).